vizigr0u/cloudflare-ddns/readme.md

 # Cloudflare ddns overkill edition

-This script calls the Cloudflare DNS API to update your IP if it has changed since last check.
+A Dynamic DNS script to update out-of-date Type A DNS entries managed by Cloudflare.

+"Overkill edition" because it uses rust but under the hood all it does is a few HTTP calls.

 ## Installing